Warren Christopher: Death

-President Obama described Christopher as a "resolute pursuer of peace" for his work in the Middle East and the Balkans.
-Hillary Clinton described Christopher as a "diplomat's diplomat – talented, dedicated and exceptionally wise".
+President Bill Clinton described Christopher as having the "...lowest ratio of ego to accomplishment of any public servant I've ever worked with.
+That made him easy to underestimate, but all Americans should be grateful that, along with great ability, he possessed the stamina and the steel to accomplish things that were truly extraordinary".
+President Barack Obama described Christopher as a "resolute pursuer of peace" for his work in the Middle East and the Balkans.
+Secretary of State Hillary Clinton described Christopher as a "diplomat's diplomat – talented, dedicated and exceptionally wise".
 He was described as "the best public servant I ever knew" by President Jimmy Carter in his memoirs.
 On March 19, 2011, Carter stated that "[America] has lost a great and revered leader".